 Nearly everyone that drives has been the victim of an auto accident at some time or another.
 What many people don’t realize is how common accidents are, or the impact they often have overall.
 The Association of International Road Travel has compiled some statistics that give a good overview:

-- An additional 2.35 million are injured or disabled.
+- In addition to those deaths, 2.35 million are injured or disabled each year.

-- Over 1,600 children under 15 years of age die each year in highway accidents.
+- More than 1,600 children under 15 years old die in highway accidents each year.

 - Nearly 8,000 people are killed in crashes involving drivers ages 16-20.,